smart2004/Algorythms-Recursion-and-Sorting-/README.md

 ##### Launch python task:

 ```
-NOTE: To launch the code it's required to uupload it into compilator Make
+NOTE: To launch the code it's required to upload it into compilator Make
 ```
 ###### NOTE: better use IDE for looking to code